AndyFul/Run-By-Smartscreen/README.md

 Running one of above executables adds/removes "Run By SmartScreen" option in Explorer context menu.
 This option forces file execution with SmartScreen check for: BAT, CMD, COM, CPL, DLL, EXE, JSE, MSI, OCX, SCR and VBE files, located in the User Space.
 For DLL and OCX files 'Run By Smartscreen' adds only 'Mark of the Web'.
 Those files cannot be run directly from Explorer, but now running them by any program will trigger the SmartScreen check.

-From version 1.0.3 the program is prepared to help inexperienced users to open all new files.
+The program is prepared to help inexperienced users to open all new files.
 If the user tries to open the file with "Run By SmartScreen" the program works as enumerated below:

 1. Files located in the System Space (= inside C:\Windows, C:\Program Files, C:\Program Files (x86)) are opened normally, without SmartScreen check.
 2. Files located in the User Space with somewhat dangerous extensions (not supported by SmartScreen), are not allowed to open, and the program shows an alert (similar to Software Restriction Policies).